Kodali-N/Movie_recommender/README.md

 - To find out how similar the movies are, we need to find the distance between the vectors.
-- We find the cosine distance, i.e, the angle between the vectors. based on the angle we get an idea about ow similar the movies are.
+- We find the cosine distance, i.e, the angle between the vectors. based on the angle we get an idea about how similar the movies are.
     Smaller the value, the more similar the movies are.
 - cosine_similarity from sklearn helps us for the task.
 - To find the 5 most similar movies, we sort the array of similarity values